KerenStoller/Flappy-the-Flame/README.md

   - Click Open and select the cloned project folder.
 3. Wait for Unity to import assets
 4. Open the main scene
-  - Go to Assets/Scenes and open MainScene.unity (or whatever your main scene is called).
+  - Go to Assets/Scenes and open MainScene.unity.
 5. Press Play
    - Hit the ▶️ Play button in the Unity Editor to start the game.
 ---